 Your members will still have meetings with clients, but it’s safe to assume that most meetings will be between teammates and coworkers.

 You’ll still need formal meeting rooms.
 However, you’ll need to have enough informal meeting rooms, open leisure spaces, and joint areas, where teams can have a productive discussion and where community collaboration can happen.

-If you’ve nailed down the first point from the 3 essentials of every successful coworking community, you probably have a good understanding of your target audience and have attracted like-minded companies and members in your space.
+If you’ve nailed down the first point from the 3 essentials of every successful coworking community, you probably have a good understanding of your target audience and have attracted like-minded professionals in your space.

-Their business or their team functions define what’s included in their daily workflow (calls, meetings, etc), or what kind of events they want to host (presentations, training, etc).
+The essence of their business and their personality define their daily workflow (calls, meetings, etc), or what kind of communication they have (formal, casual, etc).